Directed by: Morten Tyldum || Produced by: Nora Grossman, Ido Ostrowsky, Teddy Schwarzman

 In the end, TIG is worth watching if only for obligatory viewing of all eight 2015 Best Picture nominations, and considerably more so if you wanna see Cumberbatch at the height of his powers.
 Beyond that though, the film is none too special as either a wartime intelligence-drama or a historical period piece.
 It’ll fill you with plenty of warm feelings by the end, but there’s little here to truly captivate anyone or anything you’ll remember after you leave the theatre.
 But again, at least it tries more than The Theory of Everything

 SUMMARY & RECOMMENDATION: Cumberbatch delivers as one of the most entertaining and talented up-and-coming actors working today.
 His portrayal of the previously unappreciated Alan Turing is sympathetic, likable, and suitably tragic.
 In his own way, he does the quiet war hero justice.
 The way director Morten Tyldum incorporates elements of the outside world and the greater conflict at large adds depth to this otherwise quiet adventure.

-— However… nothing much terribly exciting or dramatic happens at all during the whole movie, and things aren’t helped by numerous side-plots that don’t go anywhere and altogether uninteresting romantic teases.
+— However… nothing much exciting or dramatic happens during the whole movie, and things aren’t helped by numerous side-plots that don’t go anywhere and altogether uninteresting romantic teases.

 —> ON THE FENCE